joeatron/Sonic-Riders-gekko-codes/README.md

 # Sonic-Riders-gekko-codes
-just a public archive of my gekko codes an there source code
+just a public archive of my public gekko codes and their source codes

 <hr>